GoogleCloudPlatform/firebase-extensions/firestore-palm-chatbot/PREINSTALL.md

 ### Regenerating a response

-Changing the state field of a document's status from `COMPLETE` to `REGENERATE` will regenerate the corresponding message of the conversation.
+Changing the state field of a completed document's status from `COMPLETED` to anything else will retrigger the extension for that document.

 ## Additional Setup